USStateDept/State-TalentMAP/.github/ISSUE_TEMPLATE.md

 * Acceptance criteria [...]

 ### Resources
-Any assets or links that will be helpful for the people taking on this issue
+Any assets or links that will be helpful for the people taking on this issue.
 * Resource
 * Resource [...]